b-rodrigues/korppi/docs/rationale.md

 ### 3. Asynchronous Reconciliation

-Real-time collaboration (Google Docs style) is great for brainstorming, but terrible for deep work.
-You don't want someone deleting your sentence while you're writing it.
+Real-time collaboration (Google Docs style) is great, but not everyone has access to such a tool, and many still work asynchronously the old school way, by emailing documents back and forth.

 Korppi promotes an **Asynchronous Workflow**:
 1. **Draft** in peace on your local machine.
 2. **Send** your `.kmd` file to a collaborator.
 3. **Reconcile** their changes when you get the file back.

-The **Merge Wizard** makes this process painless.
-It identifies conflicts (where you both changed the same line) and guides you through resolving them visually, ensuring no work is lost.
+You can either accept their changes wholesale, or go *hunk by hunk*.
+And you can reconcile as many files at the same time as needed!

 ### 4. Content First, Formatting Later